 Learning machine learning?
-Specifically trying out neural networks and getting on the hype of deep learning?
-You likely have run into the softmax function, a wonderful activation function that turns numbers aka logits into probabilities that sum to one.
-It’s also a core element used in deep learning classification tasks (more on this soon in a new section October 5 2018).
-We will help you understand the Softmax function in a beginner friendly way by showing you exactly how it works — by coding your very own softmax function in python.
+Specifically trying out neural networks for deep learning?
+You likely have run into the Softmax function, a wonderful activation function that turns numbers aka logits into probabilities that sum to one.
+Softmax function outputs a vector that represents the probability distributions of a list of potential outcomes.
+It’s also a core element used in deep learning classification tasks (more on this soon).
+We will help you understand the Softmax function in a beginner friendly manner by showing you exactly how it works — by coding your very own Softmax function in python.

 logits = [2.0, 1.0, 0.1]